WWE: WWE Network and distribution deals

 On December 13, 2017, WWE announced a live in-ring event series for Facebook Watch—the Mixed Match Challenge—which featured a single-elimination tournament involving mixed tag teams formed from the Raw and SmackDown rosters.

 In January 2021, WWE announced an agreement with NBCUniversal to move its streaming library and live events to its recently launched streaming service Peacock in the United States beginning on March 18, 2021 (ahead of Fastlane and WrestleMania 37), resulting in the phase-out of WWE Network in the region.
 On September 9, 2022, WWE renewed its agreement with Foxtel, with WWE Network similarly being folded into its Binge streaming service beginning in January 2023, and WWE programming continuing to air on both Fox8 and a new WWE linear channel on the platform.

 On January 23, 2024, WWE announced an agreement with Netflix, under which WWE Raw would move to the platform globally in January 2025, and Netflix would acquire the international rights to WWE's weekly programs, live events, and library content outside of the United States—replacing WWE Network and its individual agreements with other streaming services as they expire.

-On August 6, 2025, WWE announced an agreement with ESPN Inc., under which it will hold the rights to its live events in the United States beginning in 2026, succeeding Peacock.
-The events are slated to air on ESPN's new OTT service, with selected events also slated to air on ESPN's cable channels.
-ESPN has an existing media rights relationship with fellow TKO Group subsidiary UFC, which will expire in favor of one with Paramount in 2026; the agreement does not include rights to WWE's library content, although ESPN's president James Pitaro has publicly expressed interest in acquiring them in the future.
+On August 6, 2025, WWE announced an agreement with ESPN Inc., under which it will hold the rights to its live events in the United States beginning in September 2025, succeeding Peacock.
+The events air on the "ESPN Unlimited" OTT service, with selected events also slated to air on ESPN's cable channels.
+ESPN had an existing media rights relationship with fellow TKO Group subsidiary UFC, which expired in favor of one with Paramount in 2026; the agreement did not include U.S. rights to WWE's library content, which were later acquired by Netflix in January 2026.
+In April 2026, ESPN announced a sublicensing agreement with The CW under which ESPN Unlimited will carry all CW Sports programming; this also includes WWE NXT and NXT live events.